Imposter Syndrome in the Workplace: Understanding, Addressing, and Overcoming Self-Doubt

 Recognize the feelings

 Imposter syndrome is a pervasive feeling of self-doubt, inadequacy, and feeling like a fraud despite evidence of success and competence.
-Recognizing and acknowledging these feelings is the first step to overcome them.
+Recognizing and acknowledging these feelings is the first step to overcoming them.
 When you notice these feelings, remind yourself that it’s normal and that many people experience them.
 Acknowledge the feelings of self-doubt and inadequacy and understand that these feelings are typical and expected.

 Identifying the situations or triggers that cause you to feel imposter syndrome can help you anticipate and prepare for them.
-For example, receiving praise for your work, starting a new job or project, or being around highly skilled colleagues may trigger your imposter syndrome.
+For example, receiving praise for your work, starting a new job or project, or being around highly skilled colleagues may trigger it.
 Once you identify your triggers, you can develop strategies to handle these situations better.
 Is it when you receive praise for your work?
 Or when you are faced with a new challenge?
 Understanding your triggers can help you anticipate and prepare for situations triggering your imposter syndrome.

 Challenge your thoughts